 High-end Graphics Cards

-These are powerful graphics cards and can run latest games on very high / ultra graphics settings at 1440p and on high / very high graphics settings at 4K resolution.
+These are powerful graphics cards and can run the latest games on very high/ultra graphics settings at 1440p and on high / very high graphics settings at 4K resolution.
 Almost all these graphics cards are VR Ready.
 These graphics cards are expensive and require a 500W or higher PSU for their working.
 High-end Graphics Cards are generally priced above 400 dollars or more.

 Ultimate Graphics Cards